Stochastic partial differential equations arising in self-organized criticality: Introduction

 We first mention previous attempts to approach SOC in a continuous setting.
 Related to the scaling limit approach, one strategy consists in considering cellular automata resulting from a reformulation and modification of the original sandpile models, as proceeded in \cite{Carlson-modelling}, in order to obtain a problem which is more accessible for analysis.
 For one of these models, a hydrodynamic limit PDE has been rigorously obtained in \cite{Carlson-Annals-Prob}.
 Scaling limits of the SOC models introduced above have been asserted in \cite{Diaz-G,Diaz-G-PhysRevA,Arenas,Barbu-Cellular,Barbu17,Bantay-Janosi}.
 For the existence of a scaling limit for deterministic sandpiles started from specific initial configurations, we refer to \cite{Pegden-Smart}.
 In \cite{Prigozhin,BCRE,Hergarten-Neugebauer}, systems of PDEs are analyzed as ad-hoc models for natural processes displaying power-law statistics.

-The analysis of the scaling behaviour of SOC particle models leads to questions also arising in the analysis of explicit finite difference discretizations of (generalized) porous media equations.
+The analysis of the scaling behavior of SOC particle models leads to questions also arising in the analysis of explicit finite difference discretizations of (generalized) porous media equations.
 The latter has been subject to a lively research activity in numerical mathematics, advancing from the classical power functions (\eg \cite{Hoff-DiBenedetto}) via differentiable nonlinearities (\cite{Evje-Karlsen-explicit}) to merely Lipschitz nonlinearities (\cite{delTesoI}).
 As related results, we mention convergence results for implicit finite difference schemes of degenerate porous media equations (\cite{Evje-Karlsen-implicit,delTesoI}) and a finite-difference discretization of a fractional porous medium equation (\cite{DelTeso-fractional}).

-For discretizations of stochastic porous media equations, we refer to \cite{Roeckner} and \cite{Grillmeier-Gruen}, where a finite element approach is applied in order to construct and analyze solutions.
-In \cite{Gerencser-Gyongy-FD,Gyongy-FD}, linear SPDE with multiplicative noise are discretized using finite difference approximations in space, while \cite{McDonald} considers space-time finite difference approximations of linear parabolic SPDE with additive noise.
+Regarding the numerical approximation of probabilistically weak solutions of nonlinear SPDEs we refer to the overview paper \cite{opw} and the references therein.
+For discretizations of stochastic porous media equations, we refer to \cite{Grillmeier-Gruen}, where an $L^2$ based finite element approach is applied in order to construct and analyze solutions for sufficiently smooth noise as well as to the recent work \cite{spme_bgv} that employs an $H^{-1}$ based finite element approach which also covers the case of space-time white noise for $d=1$.
+In \cite{Gerencser-Gyongy-FD,Gyongy-FD}, linear SPDEs with multiplicative noise are discretized using finite difference approximations in space, while \cite{McDonald} considers space-time finite difference approximations of linear parabolic SPDEs with additive noise.
 To the best of the authors' knowledge, the present work is the first time that finite difference approximations of stochastic porous media equations are rigorously analyzed.